 There are many approaches you can take but one of the most popular for newsrooms, according to Nic Newman, a senior researcher at the Reuters Institute for the Study of Journalism who presented at the News Impact Summit, is a daily news podcast.

-Now, for a smaller newsroom that can be overwhelming, but these tend to be very popular with audiences.
+Now, for a smaller newsroom that can be overwhelming, nonetheless it turns out it is very popular also among audiences.
 The idea is to have an on-demand audio experience of a news broadcast with the most important news of the previous day.

-Anyway, if that’s too much for you, start with a weekly one.
+Anyway, if that’s too much for you, start wih a weekly one.
 The most popular podcast genres in US and Europe are comedy, news and culture & society.

 If you are looking for ‘how to start a podcast’ resources I have a couple of good ones for you.